jakimowb/enmapbox_testmigration2/doc/source/general/faq_trouble.rst

    <a href="https://bitbucket.org/hu-geomatics/enmap-box/issues/new" target="_blank">Bitbucket Repository</a>

 .. note:: Your feedback is more than welcome!
-In case you encounter any problems with the EnMap-Box or have
+In case you encounter any problems with the EnMAP-Box or have
           suggestions of any kind for improving it (or this documentation), please let us know!

 .. attention:: **It's best to report issues (bugs, suggestions etc.)